From its beginnings as an electronic parts distributor, Acer has grown into one of the world’s most famous laptop brands.

 The keyboard is very responsive, although not backlit.
 The touchpad flows easily and is slightly larger than most, which we like.

 The Acer Chromebook R11 has an Intel Celeron 1.6 GHz processor, with a 32GB SSD.
 Response and loading times are fast, with the machine booting up in about 6 seconds.
-The machine comes with 4GB of RAM, that’s more than sufficient for basic browsing or using the Google apps.
+The machine comes with 4GB of RAM, which’s more than sufficient for basic browsing or using the Google apps.

 The battery life is good, with tests showing that it can last over 10 hours on a single charge.